jacobszmon/Git-Info-Pages/README.md

     url: https://YOUR-USERNAME.github.io/YOUR-REPO-NAME

-    aux_links: # remove if you don't want this link to appear on your pages Template Repository: https://github.com/YOUR-USERNAME/YOUR-REPO-NAME
+    aux_links: # remove these two lines if you don't want this link to appear on your pages Template Repository: https://github.com/YOUR-USERNAME/YOUR-REPO-NAME
     ```